Chuo-ku Tourism Association Official Blog

 ito004.JPG

-By the way, Itoya-san put the word "STATIONERY" on the signboard in 1904 (Meiji 37), and it seems that it was founded in Ginza as a stationery specialty store from that time.
+By the way, Itoya listed the word "STATIONERY" on the signboard in 1904, and it seems that it was founded in Ginza as a stationery specialty store since then.

 ito006.JPG

-Since 1987, we have been using the trademark "Red Clip" as a corporate symbol.
+Since 1987, we have adopted the trademark "Red Clip" as our corporate symbol.

-It seems that it is also incorporated into nursing versions and original products.
+It seems that it is also incorporated into the old version and original products.

 ito007.JPG